pagekit/docs/developer-basics/orm.md

 ```

 Note how the `find(23)` has been replaced with `->where('id = ?', [$id])->first()`.
 This is because `find()` is a method defined on the Model.
 In the second example however, we have an instance of `Pagekit\Database\ORM\QueryBuilder`.

+For more details on ORM queries and the regular queries, check out the documentation on [database queries](database.md#queries)

 ## Create new model instance